 Sigma is a leading multinational food company that produces, markets, and distributes quality branded foods, including packaged meats, cheese, yogurt, and other refrigerated and frozen foods.
-Sigma has a diversified portfolio of leading brands, including FUD®, Campofrio®, Aoste®, Bar-S®, Chimex, San Rafael®, Braedt®, La Villita® and Yoplait®.
-Its large brand portfolio covers different consumer segments, allowing the Company to diversify its sales through a variety of markets.
+Sigma has a diversified portfolio of leading brands, including FUD®, Campofrío®, Aoste®, Bar-S®, Chimex®, San Rafael®, Braedt®, La Villita® and Yoplait®.
+Its large brand portfolio covers different socioeconomic levels, allowing the Company to diversify its sales through a variety of markets.

-The Company has established a leading market position through brand development, quality products and continuous innovation, and operates 68 plants and 210 distribution centers in 18 countries across four key regions: The United States, Europe, Mexico, and Latin America.
-During 2021 Sigma generated consolidated net sales of Ps.
-138,314 million and Adjusted EBITDA of Ps.
-15,050 million, increasing 2% when compared to the previous year.
+Through brand development, quality products and continuous innovation, Sigma has established a leading market position operating 64 plants and 183 distribution centers in 18 countries across four key regions: Mexico, Europe, The United States, and Latin America.
+During 2022 the Company generated consolidated net sales of Ps.
+149,311 million and Adjusted EBITDA of Ps.
+13,107 million, a 13% decline when compared to the previous year, mainly due to the greater-than-expected impact in Europe which offset the positive performance in the Americas.

-Sigma conducts operations in Mexico, the U.S.A., Costa Rica, El Salvador, the Dominican Republic, Peru, Ecuador, Honduras, Nicaragua, Guatemala, Spain, France, Italy, the Netherlands, Germany, Romania, Belgium, and Portugal; and sells its products in more than 650,000 points of sale.
-Distribution channels include the modern channel which consists of supermarkets, hypermarkets, and convenience stores; the traditional channel which includes small grocery stores, traditional butchers, delicatessens, and wholesalers; and the foodservice channel servicing hotels, restaurants, hospitals, among others.
-Sigma has built and maintained close relationships with its clients, and suppliers.
-This has allowed the Company to grow its businesses and create value.
+The Company conducts operations in Mexico, the U.S.A., Costa Rica, El Salvador, the Dominican Republic, Peru, Ecuador, Honduras, Nicaragua, Guatemala, Spain, France, Italy, the Netherlands, Germany, Romania, Belgium, and Portugal; and sells its products in more than 670,000 points of sale in those countries.
+Distribution channels include the modern channel that consists of supermarkets, hypermarkets, and convenience stores; the traditional channel that consists of small grocery stores, traditional butchers, delicatessens, and wholesalers; and the foodservice channel that consists of hotels, restaurants, hospitals, among others.
+Sigma has built and maintained close relationships, which has allowed the Company to grow its businesses and create value.